Shock Overview and Practice Questions

 9. What is the refractory stage of shock?

-Irreversible cell death and organ damage, unresponsive to treatment and death is likely.
+Irreversible cell death and organ damage.

 10. What is cardiogenic shock?